smartxworks/kopilot/README.md

 - Proxies Kubernetes API requests to multiple member clusters
 - Only the host cluster needs to be externally addressable
 - Connections are secured and encrypted via HTTPS
+- Load-balances member cluster requests when multiple hub-agent connections are available
 - Access to member clusters is protected by RBAC rules on the host cluster
 - Runs on x86_64 or ARM64